 List: column names for fixed columns

-String: method of analysis to preform; should be one of "ITT", "dose-response", or "censoring"
+String: method of analysis to perform; should be one of

 Value